 Zeb: The crowd is pretty much the same, people are same, faces are same, but I think what’s been unfortunate is that in the past, ever since we have come to the scene, we haven’t really been able to perform to such a large crowd.
 Half the time I did not realize I was not in Pakistan….
 (Laughing), so it was a wonderful experience.

 So were you born and brought up in Pakistan?

 Hania and Zeb: Yes, we were.
 You know in India and Pakistan we have a very orthodox culture so as female artists did you face any difficulty?

 Hania: Actually no we did not face any difficulty, not as women specifically anyways.
 We faced the usual issues, which happen with musicians across the world, but as a female artist, we just got everyone’s support and love.

 Zeb: No, personally we did not.
 Every time the response was overwhelming.

 What about the Indian artists?
-Which artist you like?
+Which artist do you like?

 A message for the Indian budding artists?

 We think this is a great time to be a musician in India, whether it’s in films or independent.
-Music scene has really grown in India in past years.
-We landed in Delhi and there were sign boards of festivals all over the place, so we think anyone into music, should give it a shot, before time flows away.
+The music scene has really grown in India in past years.
+We landed in Delhi and there were signboards of festivals all over the place, so we think anyone into music, should give it a shot before time flows away.

 Zeb and Haniya is a pop group from Kohat, Khyber Pakhtunkhwa, Pakistan.
 The duo’s songs are mostly in Urdu, but some lyrics are also in Pashto, Persian and Turkish.
 Their music has been described at various times as alternative, art folk, ethnic blues and easy listening by international reviewer’s and critics